sinanlin/INB-Principles/README.md

 ## 8. Why open-source my investing principles?

-Investment is by far the most risky activity, because every aspect it requires cannot be genetically inherited.
+Investment is by far the riskiest activity because every aspect it requires cannot be genetically inherited.

 The birth of every true innovation is followed by many copycats and frauds.
 This is especially true when the innovation comes with inherent financial functionality.